dosyago/dn/README.md

 Yes, just make sure you set an environment variable called `DEBUG_22120` to anything non empty.

-So for example in posix systems:
+So for example in POSIX systems:

 ```bash
 export DEBUG_22120=True